Never been here before & want some local beta?

 Before, during or after Plaid Goat, sneak out to Kananaskis and stay at the foot of the trails in one of Alberta’s most spectacular gems.
-Not only will you enjoy the mellow vibe of K-Country, but the trails will knock your socks off.
-Be sure to book your stay with Pomeroy Kananaskis Mountain Lodge, which is a uniquely situated hotel and they love mountain bikers (therefore, we love them!).
+Not only will you enjoy the mellow vibe of K-Country, but the trails and views will knock your socks off.
+Be sure to book your stay with Pomeroy Kananaskis Mountain Lodge, which is a beautifully situated hotel who loves mountain bikers (therefore, we love them!).

 While in Kananaskis, check out Prairie View/Jewel Pass, Cox Hill, Jumpingpound Ridge or Baldy Pass and if you need riding supplies or other recommendations, Kananaskis Outfitters has got your back winter or summer.

 There’s not a ton of camping right in the town of Canmore, but you’ll find more close by.
 Here’s a list across the immediate Bow Valley:

 - Spray Lakes West Campground